Dobot-Arm/TCP-IP-CR-CPP/README-EN.md

 Chinese version of the README -> please [click here](./README.md)

 # TCP-IP CR-CPP
 About the CR demo, the C++ package based on the TCP/IP protocol, and the UI implemented by Qt.

+## About version matching instructions
+1. This Demo is applicable to V3.5.2 and above controller version of CR series.

 ## File and class descriptions
 1. The api directory contains various classes that encapsulate the related functions of CR, which are written based on pure C++.